RasaHQ/rasa/docs/tutorial_interactive_learning.rst

 stories we've provided into longer dialogues, and then trains the policy on that dataset.

 Then, run the script ``run.py`` to talk to the bot.
-You should be able to have a conversation similar to the one below
+You should be able to have a conversation similar to the one below.

 .. note::
-    we haven't connected an NLU tool here, so when you type messages to the bot you have to type the intent starting with a `/`. (see :ref:`fixed_intent_format`) If you want to use Rasa NLU / wit.ai / Lex you
+    We haven't connected an NLU tool here, so when you type messages to the bot you have to type the intent starting with a `/`. (see :ref:`fixed_intent_format`) If you want to use Rasa NLU / wit.ai / Lex you